Turn Your Fitness Routine Into a Balancing Act

 Everyone loses their balance now and then, and that’s a normal part of life.
 But if you feel like it’s been a more significant problem lately or simply want to test yourself, there are easy tests you can take to assess your balance.

 - The Berg Balance Scale is a very popular tool to test balance.
 There are 14 tasks you have to perform, and each one is graded on a scale of 0-4 (four being the best).
 Once you add up the scores for each task, you will know if you are at a minimum, moderate or maximum risk for a fall.
-The lower the score, the greater your risk for a fall.
+The lower the score, the greater your risk of a fall.

 - Another simple way to test your balance is to stand with both feet together and close your eyes.
 Count to 30 and notice if you start swaying during that time, have to step out of the stance, or can’t make it to 30 seconds.